Data-Driven Integration Kernels for Interpretable Nonlocal Operator Learning: Neural Network Architecture and Training Configuration

 All models in the hierarchy share an identical downstream neural network that maps either flattened predictor fields (baseline models) or kernel-integrated features (kernel models), together with local inputs, to precipitation.
 This ensures that differences in predictive performance across models reflect only differences in how nonlocal information is represented, not differences in network architecture or optimization.

 The downstream network is a fully connected feedforward model with four hidden layers of widths 256, 128, 64, and 32.
 Each hidden layer is followed by a GELU activation and dropout with probability 0.1.
-The output layer consists of a single linear neuron and predicts precipitation in standardized, log1p-transformed space.
+The output layer consists of a single linear neuron and predicts precipitation in standardized log-transformed space.

 Models are trained with a batch size of 500 using the Adam optimizer and an initial learning rate of $5 \times 10^{-4}$.
 The learning rate is reduced by a factor of 0.5 after two consecutive epochs without validation improvement, with a minimum learning rate of $10^{-6}$.
 Training proceeds for up to 20 epochs with early stopping based on validation loss, terminating after four consecutive non-improving epochs.
-The loss function is MSE in this standardized, log1p-transformed space, and all experiments use fixed random seeds (42, 72, 102) to ensure reproducibility.
+The loss function is MSE in this standardized log-transformed precipitation space, and all experiments use fixed random seeds (42, 72, 102) to ensure reproducibility.